Submoon/Hitman/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+(Bundler must be installed: `$ gem install bundler`)

 Make a copy of the file 'example.config.rb' and name it 'config.rb'.
 Fill in all the details :